 “As a fee-only investment advisor, Halpern Financial is committed to providing financial guidance consistent with our fiduciary duty.”

 We are proud of that statement on the front page of our website, but there are a few terms in there that require some explanation.
-Not all advisors are fee-only, and even fewer are fiduciaries.
+Not all advisors are fee-only, and not all are fiduciaries (financial professionals who act in the best interest of their clients).
 Combine those factors with our status as an independent Registered Investment Advisor and our institutional access to low-cost funds, and you have what makes Halpern Financial different in a nutshell.
 We believe this combination is the most ethical way to manage money because it avoids any conflict of interest between investor and advisor, and allows investors to access markets in the least costly manner.

 There is always a cost to access the market, but it’s not always clear how it’s being paid—so we wanted to explain common costs in the industry that can have an impact on your investment success.